ItsiW/VILF/places/fat-choy.md

 osm: https://www.openstreetmap.org/node/5916553158
 ---

 There was a lot of hype for this place online but it's just fine.
 Not super flavourful and you needed to order quite a bit because the servings are small.
+I liked the **noodle rolls** they had a nice char flavour.